 Don't take that receipt!
 (If necessary, take a photo of it and then throw it away.)
 Storing receipts in wallets contaminates 95% of dollar bills!

 Avoid repurposing receipts (writing notes, blotting foods, wiping your face, etc).

 Ask for an E-receipt.

-Avoid hand sanitizers and lotions and wash hands after handling receipts.
+Avoid hand sanitizers and lotions and wash hands after handling receipts, especially before eating!

 Print out these cards and share with your local stores!